KuebV/Biotransformer-Assistant-GUI/README.md

 ## Windows Installation
 Rather than a ZIP file, Biotransformer Assistant comes with a Installation Executable, run the installation, and it will appear in the windows menu

+## Contact
+If you have questions, concerns, or anything.
+Email bobwthomp@gmail.com Thanks!